410-gone/410-gone.github.io/_posts/2020-08-05-stratton-pond-shelter-to-bromley-shelter.md

 broke camp with relative efficiency. the only person who left before me was "gumby", an older retired guy. my spirits lifted almost immediately. the trail was expectedly soggy. other than my shoes and socks i dried out within a few miles.

-the plan for the day was to get in and out of bennington for a resupply and then do a couple more miles to the shelter. an easy day.
+the plan for the day was to get in and out of manchester for a resupply and then do a couple more miles to the shelter. an easy day.

 stratton pond was just below the shelter.